 Walk-in bathtubs can cost anywhere from about $1,500 to $10,000, depending on your needs and wants.
 A wheelchair-accessible, walk-in, whirlpool bathtub, for example, costs about $4,000, while a more basic model costs closer to $2,000.

 A recessed bathtub, also known as an alcove tub or a sunken bathtub, is perfect for when you have to (or want to) save on space or only have room for a tub in the corner or next to walls.
 A recessed tub is a great choice when you’re redesigning your bathroom to have a more modern look.
 Thanks to its timeless appearance, a recessed bathtub will continue to fit into a bathroom’s style even as the design changes.

 This type of bathtub is easy to clean, can double as a foot bath, can also serve as a walk-in tub, and is easily be renovated with new tub liner if damage ever occurs.
 With the right finishing touches, it can also be truly elegant.

 If you’re worried about children falling into the bathtub, don’t rule a recessed tub out just yet!
 Some can be slightly elevated, so a majority of the tub is still under the floor, but it’s high enough that children can’t easily get or fall in.

 Recessed bathtubs are very affordable and can start as low as $200.
 Adding a whirlpool adds to the cost but is easily done.
 Installation costs should also be kept in mind.
-Adding a recessed tub may require plumbing work to your bathroom, but it’s generally not a complex job.
+Adding a recessed tub may require plumbing work and additional framing and tiling, but it’s generally not a complex job.